 After serving as the State Courts Administrator for six years, Harkness became executive director of The Florida Bar in 1980 when there were 27,713 members, a staff of 122 and an annual budget of $7.1 million.
 He now oversees a staff of 360 – with 284 working at the Tallahassee headquarters complex recently named in his honor – and a budget of $44.2 million for an organization with more than 105,000 members.

-“He has been a transformative figure in inspiring the administration of justice, improving the science of jurisprudence, as well as being relied upon by virtually every single leader of The Florida Bar for wise counsel and advice,” wrote 2016 Medal of Honor Award recipient Kathleen S. McLeroy and Past Florida Bar President Gwynne A. Young in their nomination of Harness.
+“He has been a transformative figure in inspiring the administration of justice, improving the science of jurisprudence, as well as being relied upon by virtually every single leader of The Florida Bar for wise counsel and advice,” wrote 2016 Medal of Honor Award recipient Kathleen S. McLeroy and Past Florida Bar President Gwynne A. Young in their nomination of Harkness.

 “While it is not possible to list the accomplishments of a man who has nurtured and managed the legal profession in Florida for 37 years, suffice it to say that Jack has had an active role in every initiative and undertaking of The Florida Bar from the Constitution Revision Commissions to commissions and task forces designed to advance the Bar’s service to the public, to educate the public about judicial merit retention and improve access to justice through the Bar’s efforts to ensure adequate funding for the courts, and in support of the work of the Foundation and other legal aid organizations.”